gnewfield/hootdoog/README.md

   provides a means for sharing it immmediately with their peer.
 - We need to maximize the obviousness of how to engage.
 - big buttons.
+- Perhaps having the map UI at the forefront is too much detail, overwhelming the user.

 ### 4. Reward - make it satisfying